rrwick/Bacsort/README.md

 And sometimes a group is very inconsistently named.
 These are the toughest problems to fix!
 The best solution is to find an authoritative piece of literature that defines the species in question so you can apply that scheme to your assemblies:

 <p align="center"><img src="images/problem_4.png" alt="Problem 4" width="600"></p>

+## Uses for Bacsort

+Here are a few that come to mind:
+* Producing clean sets of genome assemblies for species-level analyses.
+E.g. if you wanted to analyse the pan-genome of `Citrobacter braakii`, you would want all `C. braakii` genomes and nothing but `C. braakii` genomes.
+Bacsort can help with that!
+* Producing curated species labels for the purpose of classifying new genomes.
+Bacsort can help you build better [Centrifuge](http://www.ccb.jhu.edu/software/centrifuge/) and [Kraken](http://ccb.jhu.edu/software/kraken/) databases (details below [here](#using-bacsort-with-centrifuge) and [here](#using-bacsort-with-kraken)).
+* Finding unnamed species in public genomes.
+For example, [what](https://www.ncbi.nlm.nih.gov/assembly/GCF_002918535.1/) [are](https://www.ncbi.nlm.nih.gov/assembly/GCF_002918555.1/) [these](https://www.ncbi.nlm.nih.gov/assembly/GCF_002918935.1/) [genomes](https://www.ncbi.nlm.nih.gov/assembly/GCF_002919495.1/)?
+They are labelled as _Citrobacter amalonaticus_, but a look at the tree reveals they are nowhere near the rest of _C. amalonaticus_.
+They seem to be a new species of _Citrobacter_, waiting for a name!
+* Analyses of larger-scale phylogenetic structure, e.g. trees of whole families or orders.